CEFS: CentOS Errata for Spacewalk

 I have recevied feedback that importing the Errata into Uyuni 4.02 works with no changes.

 I would like to hear how this tool works for you.
 You can contact me via email:

 email (at) steve (dash) meier (dot) de

-If you find this tool helpful and would like to show your appreciation you can do so via PayPal or Flattr:
+If you find this tool helpful and would like to show your appreciation you can do so via PayPal: